Cubeir/Vanilla-RTX-App/README.md

 - `Select a local pack`
   Opens a menu containing a list of your installed RTX or Vibrant Visuals resource packs.
 You can select one pack to be tuned alongside any of the 3 primary Vanilla RTX variants.
- > Holding `SHIFT` while pressing this button will instead trigger a Vanilla RTX version check which will appear in the logs.

 - `Fog multiplier`
   Updates all fog densities by a given factor — e.g., `0.5` to halve, `3.0` to triple, or `0` to effectively disable air fog.
 If a fog density is already at 0, the multiplier is instead converted into an acceptable literal number between `0.0-1.0`.
   If fog density is at maximum, excess of the multiplier will be used to scatter more light in the atmosphere.
 Underwater fog is also affected partially (to a much lesser degree to avoid exposing excessive underwater view distance).